Thunder Bay Symphony Orchestra: History

 Glen Mossop took over as Music Director from 1989–1994, and Stephane Laforest from 1995–1999.
 During the 1995 season, the orchestra met with significant financial difficulties with the accumulated deficit rising to $140,000.
 By the summer of 1999, that deficit had increased to $450,000 due to a number of factors: a dispute over musician's pay led to a large retroactive tax bill and the orchestra lost its charitable lottery license.
-In July 1999 the TBSO laid off staff and claimed bankruptcy, but when Revenue Canada accepted its second proposed repayment plan, it was able to continue to operate.
+In July 1999 the TBSO laid off staff and filed for bankruptcy.
+Revenue Canada accepted its second proposed repayment plan, allowing it to continue to operations.

 With the appointment of Geoffrey Moull as Music Director in 2000 the TBSO was able to proceed on more secure footing.
 In 2003 the Thunder Bay Regional Arts Council presented its Award to Education to Moull and the TBSO for innovative educational and outreach programs.
-By 2004 it offered 25 main concerts and the position of Conductor-in-Residence was added (Richard Lee 2003–2005, Jason Caslor 2005–2007, Stéphane Potvin 2008–2011).
+By 2004 it offered 25 main concerts and the position of Conductor-in-Residence was added (Richard Lee 2003–2005, Jason Caslor 2005–2007, Stéphane Potvin 2008–2011, Daniel Bartholomew-Poyser 2011-2014, Simon Rivard 2014-2017, Maria Fuller 2017-2019).
 CBC Radio 2 recorded and annually broadcast the TBSO nationally starting in 2001.
 A self-produced CD recording titled Variations on a Memory became the best-selling album of the Canadian Music Centre in 2005.
 A second CD recording with blues artist Rita Chiarelli titled Uptown goes Downtown was nominated for two Canadian Folk Music Awards.
 Moull completed his tenure as Music Director of the TBSO in 2009.

 American conductor Arthur Post was appointed as Music Director in 2010.
-Post brought new vision and energy to programming and audience engagement.
-He led the commissioning of seven major works and recorded three CDs, including a 50th anniversary commemorative album designed to broaden the orchestra's presence in the community.
+Post brought a new vision and energy to programming and audience engagement.
+He led the commissioning of seven major works and recorded three CDs, including a 50th-anniversary commemorative album designed to broaden the orchestra's presence in the community.
 His Analekta recording of the music of composer Jordan Pal, “Into the Wonder,” with the Gryphon Trio playing with the TBSO was nominated for Canada's JUNO award for Best Classical Album of 2019, alongside entries from the Toronto, Detroit, Seattle and BBC symphonies.
-Innovative and diverse programming, and collaborations with local musicians were hallmarks of his tenure.
+Innovative and diverse programming and collaborations with local musicians were hallmarks of his tenure.